 2) Take your pet’s temperament into account.
 Some pets don’t mind being dressed up.
 Others hate it.
 Most are somewhere in between.
 If your dog, or other pet, is in the first category, you have a wider variety of costumes to choose from.

 For pets who don’t so much like to play dress-up, keep it simple.
 There are a lot of costumes that are only one piece that are still really cute.
 We bought this doggie cheerleader costume from Amazon a couple years ago.
 As you can see, it’s simple but still definitely says “cheerleader” without a lot of extras.
 It can also be dressed up a bit, however.
 The pompoms that slip on the legs are optional.

 3) Use special caution when it comes to the animal’s head.
 We’ve seen a lot of costumes involving hats, hoods or headbands with attachments.

 If your animal is used to wearing hats, a costume with one should be no problem.
 But, you might quickly find that a dog or cat that has never had a hat or headband on it before isn’t going to start on Halloween.
-Repeated attempts to position a headband or hat met with paw swipes at the offending adornment may end up causing stress to you and your pet, whose natural instinct is to protect its head from strange objects and keep its eyes and ears unobstructed in the event of any dangerous or interesting new sights and sounds.

-So, if your pet seems annoyed or scared, it’s probably a good idea to forego the headpiece and let your pet enjoy the festivities in partial costume.
+Most animals instinctively prefer to have their eyes and ears unobstructed in the event of any dangerous or interesting new sights and sounds.
+If your pet seems annoyed or scared, it’s probably a good idea to forego the headpiece and let your pet enjoy the festivities in partial costume.